abeermohamed1/Recommender-System/README.txt

 #################################################################
 #   installation Guide                                          #
 #################################################################
-# This project is an implementation of the paper
+# This project is an implementation of the below paper
 # McAuley, J., Pandey, R., & Leskovec, J. (2015).
 Inferring Networks of Substitutable and Complementary Products.
 In Proceedings of the 21st acm
 sigkdd conference on knowledge discovery and data mining (kdd’15) (p.
 12).
 Retrieved from http://arxiv.org/abs/1506.08839 doi: 10.1145/2783258